Running with Foot and Heel Pain

 Plantar fasciitis is a medical condition that is caused by repetitive stress on the plantar fascia.
 Not everyone who walks too much gets plantar fasciitis.
 It’s the luck of the draw from bad genetics.
 The excessive training can also cause the fascia to fatigue.
 The increased tensile load creates excessive pressure which further breaks down fascia and translates as pain and inflammation.

 Over time, micro-tears can occur in the tissue, adding to the severity of symptoms.
 For one thing, it can present difficulties or stiffness when standing or walking, especially in the morning.
 Think of your arch as the bow and the fascia as the bowstring.
 The fascia along with the little muscles in the foot makes your foot springy.
-If your fascia is too stringy, then your foot flattens which in turn overstretches the fascia.
+If your fascia is too springy, then your foot flattens which in turn overstretches the fascia.
 Contrastingly, if it’s not springy enough, the fascia absorbs too much pressure or weight abruptly.
+And in both cases, there is a lack of shock absorption, when walking or running.
 Either way the strain causes pain.

 What Causes Plantar Fasciitis?

 Why Is Plantar Fasciitis so Common in Runners?
 There could be a single cause but often multiple causes could happen all at once which makes it difficult to pinpoint why you have pain.
 You can have bone spurs.
 These heel spurs or calcaneal spurs are common in about 10-20% of the population.
 These are small bone growth from the heel.
+They are rarely the cause of persistent pain though.
 They can be surgically removed.
 However, since it’s healthy bone, it can grow back.

 People who are active or who spend a lot of time on their feet are the candidates most at risk for developing this condition.
 For example, the excess strain on the plantar fascia is extremely common amongst both professional and amateur runners.
-It is often seen in conjunction with stress fractures.
+It can be seen in conjunction with stress fractures.

 The plantar fascia plays an essential role in foot movement, in that it absorbs the shocks produced by various activities like walking or running.
 This is why pain and inflammation will usually occur after intense training.
 Often the pain and stiffness will decrease after warming up, only to reoccur once the training session has finished.